jw8u/mean-variance/README.md

-# project (still in progress)
+# project

-Goal is to replicate some results via simulation and real world data.
+Goal is to replicate some results via simulation and real world data; will finish project by late December.

 ## Authors